-Even in the context of these issues, the private equity sector has been resilient.
-As can be seen in Figure 1, the private equity sector’s NAV returns have kept pace with those of listed equities over the last five years, albeit it with a weaker post COVID-19 boom, and a smoother rise (due to the periodic nature of their NAV valuations, which is in contrast to the much higher frequency of NAVs for listed equity funds that use live market data).
+Even in the context of these issues, the private equity sector has exhibited some resilience.
+As can be seen in Figure 1, the private equity sector NAV returns have kept pace with those of listed equities over the last five years, albeit it with a weaker post COVID-19 boom, and a smoother rise (due to the periodic nature of their NAV valuations).

-Rising deposit rates and bond yields are encouraging a flow of capital out of all alternative assets.
+Rising deposit rates and bond yields may be encouraging a flow of capital out of all alternative assets.
 Sectors as diverse as infrastructure, renewables, royalties and property have been de-rated.
 Private equity appears to have been caught up in this.

 The possibility of a reversal of very wides discounts could enhance shareholder returns.